1. Balance transfer credit cards

 More: Compare the best prepaid credit cards

-Secured cards are perfect if you have poor credit or no credit.
-They help you build it.
+Secured cards are perfect if you have poor credit or no credit — this type of credit card helps you build it.

-As with a prepaid card, you must make a deposit, which serves as your spending limit on the card.
+Similar to a prepaid card, with a secured credit card you must make a deposit, which serves as your spending limit on the card.
 But your spending isn't deducted from the deposit.

 Instead, the bank holds your money, and you pay your bill as you would with a normal credit card.
 Typically, if you're good with your payments, the bank will refund your deposit and give you a regular card within months.
 And, your credit score will climb.